Mazin-Fouad/Join/README.md

-# Join Kanban Board create and manage tasks
+# Join Kanban Board to create and manage tasks